rmello4d/TheSustainableDeveloper/understanding_the_beast.md

 They go layer after layer building a considerable chain of logical paths in their brains.

-Yes, they dress casually,  grooming is rarely a priority and being simple saves time.
+Yes, they dress casually, being simple saves time.

 They get along with each other quickly.
 All they need is to speak the same mother tongue.